 Cables also play a role in the workplace on a smaller scale, since even small offices need to manage cables and cords.
 The term cable organization is often used in place of cable management, particularly when referring to keeping computer and other equipment cables organized so they don't cause safety hazards or lead to a lot of wasted time during maintenance or a repair.

 The size of a cable installation and the location in question will often determine the best ways to manage cables.
 Trays may be used to hold large bunches of cables, while in other circumstances simple zip ties can do the job.
-It’s also important to label cables so service technicians can see what’s what without wasting a lot of time.
-This article will examine the methods available for managing cables in the workplace.
+It's also important to label cables so service technicians can see what's what without wasting a lot of time.
+This article will examine the methods available for cable management in the workplace.

 Cable Organization Tools